PBASOFT/Data-Science-Project/README.md

 ### Focus of interest
 We will focus on **hype on social media** in comparinson with stock prices.

 As our social media source for this prototype we use the online forum reddit.com, as they are known to be a popular place to discuss investing.
-And as important; reddit.com provides an extensive API to access data from their website.
+And equally important; reddit.com provides an extensive API to access data from their website.

+To measure hype wee need to identify which parameters to measure on.
+We therefore looked up the definition of hype and based on that, decided to measure hype by the quantity of mentions combined with the sentiment of their context.

+We will attempt to define hype from two parameters, based on th

-> "Hype: to advertise or praise something a lot in newspapers, on television, online, etc. in order to make people excited about it and want to buy or try it."
+> "Hype: to **advertise** or praise something **a lot** in newspapers, on television, online, etc. in order to make people excited about it and want to buy or try it."
 >
 > -- <cite>[source](https://dictionary.cambridge.org/dictionary/english/hype)</cite>

-It is interesting to investigate the correlation between hype and stock prices, not only because it might reveal a whole new dimension to stock trading evolving around social media, and posibly the overall availability of knowledge sharing made possible by the www and maybe even more by social media entering the scene.
+The correlation between hype and stock prices is interesting to investigate, not only because it might reveal a whole new dimension to stock trading evolving around social media.
+And posibly the overall availability of knowledge sharing made possible by the www and maybe even more by social media entering the scene.
 But also because that revealing a correlation also opens up for the possibility of predicting stock priceses.

 ### Hyphothesis